Learning Personalized Treatment Decisions in Precision Medicine: Disentangling Treatment Assignment Bias in Counterfactual Outcome Prediction and Biomarker Identification: Methodology

 Proposition \ref{prop:ineq} establishes an ordering between different types of bias, which is visualized in the Venn diagram for $B_{Y^1}^\pi$ and $B_{Y^1-Y^1}^\pi$ in \figureref{fig:fig4} and a proof can be found in \appendixref{apd:proofs}.

-Refer to \figureref{fig:biases} in \appendixref{apd:proofs} for a visualizations of all biases.
+We also refer to \figureref{fig:biases} in \appendixref{apd:proofs} for a visualizations of all considered and simulated biases.
 The entropies of random variables are represented as rectangles, and their mutual information as the overlap thereof.
 The overlaps with the entropy of $A^\pi$, correspond to a representation of the $Z$-biases, scaled by the entropy of $A^\pi$.
 The manner in which the entropies relate is generally complex and depends on the distributions arising from the underlying noisy causal structural mechanisms.

 \begin{proposition} $Z$-bias relates to the overlap assumption (OA) as follows

 \end{proposition} Proposition \ref{prop:oa} states that when there is maximal obervational bias, then the overlap assumption is necessarily violated.
 This relates Z-bias to the commonly used assumption used in literature and will allow to measure how strongly it is violated in different simulation settings.
 Proofs and further results can be found in \appendixref{apd:proofs}.